 Q: Do pupils from different schools mix?

-A: Yes, during some weeks.
-You will have been made aware if your group is sharing with another school, and have agreed with this.
+A: Secondary schools do not share and our minimum of 50 students applies.
+Our minimum numbers for one school to have exclusive use of our centre is 50 students and this applies to both Primary and Secondary schools.
+You do not have to bring 50 students but your school would be charged for them as specified on your CBF at the time of booking.
+If you wish to share with a another school you are welcome to do so and we encourage you to find a partner school to share with, your minimum numbers are then reduced to 30 students from EACH school.
+You will have been made aware if your group is sharing with another school if you are not paying for exclusive use and if you have not already arranged your own share.
 We would expect all children and staff to mix and participate jointly in the activities, recreational times and mealtimes, and would highlight the importance of making new friends as one of the aims of the course.
 In most cases children from different schools would not share dormitories but this is up to you, in consultation with your partner school.
 We would expect school staff from partner schools to take an equal share in the running of their course, including maintaining aqequate supervision of children during breaks, meals and recreational times.
-We always say that it should feel like a ‘new school’ has been created especially for the duration of the course!
+We always say that it should feel like a ‘new school’ has been created, especially for the duration of the course!

 Q: How can we be contacted in an emergency?